 “It’s always been an itch I wanted to scratch.
 I’ve trained throughout my career and took it more seriously on leaving the Forces to keep me focused.
 This led to me competing in natural bodybuilding and taking my interest further.
 One thing led to another and I found out about X-Forces who gave me the guidance needed to make the idea a reality.”

-Making significant investment into the building and equipment, Terry has transformed an empty former industrial unit in Low Moor, south of Bradford, into a state of the art fitness facility.
+Making a significant investment into the building and equipment, Terry has transformed an empty former industrial unit in Low Moor, south of Bradford, into a state of the art fitness facility.
 With a Start Up Loan, facilitated by X-Forces Enterprise (XFE), Terry’s set-up includes weightlifting, powerlifting, a ladies-only room and a spin and class studio.

 The gym also includes a retail area stocking workout food and products, and Terry has created three jobs at The Pride Gym.